tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When an attack reduces you to 0 or less hit points, you may activate the shield and immediately roll your Constitution + Level against the enemy’s corresponding Defense to the one of yours targeted by the killing attack (for example, if you were brought down by an attack targeting MD, your retributive strike also targets the enemy’s MD).
 If you hit, you deal exactly half as much damage (rounding up) to the enemy as the enemy did just did to you.

 **Quirk:** Live each day as if it’s your last.
 After a few weeks, the bearer of the shield rapidly comes to resemble the shield’s haggard, run-down appearance.

 ---

+#### Silver Rose

+Interrupt Action

+1/Battle

+When an enemy engaged with you targets you with an attack, a willing ally that’s also engaged with that enemy and not targeted by its attack can become the target of the attack before the attack roll instead of you.

+**Quirk:** Vain.

+---